 Prerequisites

-Students are expected to be able to program in Python.
-It is also recommended that students have a basic understanding of machine learning and deep neural networks.
-While the instructors will try to make the class self-contained, students are responsible for filling in any gaps in their knowledge on their own, such as with the additional content in Course Materials or elsewhere.
-Also, TAs will be hosting a ‘Basics of Python and Colab’ session (check Schedule).
+Students are expected to be able to program in Python and have a basic understanding of machine learning and deep neural networks.
+While the instructor will try to make the class self-contained, students are responsible for filling in any prerequisite knowledge gaps on their own.

 Grading